Using GCP, FastAPI, Docker, and Huggingface to Deploy SOTA Language Models

 pydantic

-As the packages install, create a folder named app
+Create a folder named app

 pipenv run pip freeze > requirements/requirements.txt